URUSHIMARU/Britdenek3.5-Lomia-/readme(English).txt

 ● Q&A for when you're stuck
 Q: Why do I get a warning when I try to enter a world?
-A: The warning appears because you're tampering with the world.
-You can safely ignore it.
+A: You will get a warning because you are messing with biomes, but you can safely ignore it.

 Q: How do I install the world?
 A: Please refer to this video ( https://youtu.be/t2xBxEWfj2s ).